 There are two main reasons this is an essential point around choosing your golf clothing – one because poor fit looks terrible and two because the right fit clothing ensures that what you wear doesn’t interfere with your game.
 Little tricks can help you get that right fit – aim for sleeves that are no lower than your elbow and even a little higher.

-Collarless shirts (a.k.a T-Shirts) aren’t considered the thing to wear on the golf course.
-Many clubs have strict dress codes about what you can wear on the course or even while in the practice areas, and they will expect that you stick to these rules.
+Collarless shirts (a.k.a T-shirts) aren’t considered the thing to wear on the golf course.
+Many clubs have strict dress codes about what you can wear on the course or even while in the practice areas, and they will expect you to stick to these rules.
 Sure, they might seem a little traditional, but Golf is a traditional sport with some clubs that have been around for hundreds of years.
 One of the rules is that you have to have a collar on your top – so polo shirts or shirts are a basic of the golf clothing range.

 Not tucking in